Dutchman101/cryptopp-updated/README.md

 Crypto++, free C++ class library of cryptographic schemes.
 Original repository (https://github.com/weidai11/cryptopp) became abandonware.

-# Additional CVE patches or enrichment in "crypopp-updated"
+# Additional CVE patches or enrichment in "cryptopp-updated"
 Confirmed-fixed CVE's that, in the original Crypto++ repository, are either: not fixed due to abandonware, not complete or ideal (partially fixed), or not (fully) noted as a patch for said CVE:

 - CVE-2024-28285 - Fully fixed.